Table of Contents

 4. Keeping your employees engaged

-One of the main sources of employee dissatisfaction is a lack of feeling of ownership on the projects they work on.
+One of the main sources of employee dissatisfaction is a lack of feeling of ownership of the projects they work on.
 Sometimes, your team may have some great ideas but might not feel comfortable bringing them forward.
-By bringing an open innovation initiative to your workplace, your team can get involved in big picture planning, make it their project.
-When people feel more invested in the bigger goals of the organisation, it makes them more excited to come to work in the morning and put their heart and their soul in it.
+By bringing an open innovation initiative to your workplace, your team can get involved in big-picture planning, and make it their project.
+When people feel more invested in the bigger goals of the organization, it makes them more excited to come to work in the morning and put their heart and their soul in it.

 5. Staying ahead of the competition

-By keeping your team and your community engaged and on the lookout for new ideas, you make sure that your organisation stays helpful and relevant to your community.
-Using open innovation can help you find your niche that makes your organisation uniquely valuable to the community.
+By keeping your team and your community engaged and on the lookout for new ideas, you make sure that your organization stays helpful and relevant to your community.
+Using open innovation can help you find the niche that makes your organization uniquely valuable to the community.